Orthopedics

 • Heat therapy (lukewarm bath, warm compresses)

-• Protein and adequate sleep for muscle repair
+• Protein intake and adequate sleep for muscle repair

 • Short-term use of NSAIDs may be an option for severe pain